CARETAKERS

 Serradenari, La Morra, Barolo

-Situated in the ‘Serradenari' Cru of La Morra, Giulia's vineyards are the highest plantings in the Barolo region at up to 546 MASL and one of the last remaining truffle combined truffle forests and grape growing operations in the Langhe Hills.
+Situated in the ‘Serradenari' Cru of La Morra, Giulia's vineyards are the highest plantings in the Barolo region at up to 546 MASL and one of the last remaining combined truffle forests and grape growing operations in the Langhe Hills.

 Magnesium and limestone rich sandy soils are unique to Serradenari, though not so common to the wider region.
 These, coupled with traditional winemaking, long maceration and elevage times in botti-grandi, and minimal handling and movement in the winery result in elegant, finely framed and powerful Barolo wines that are delicious young and have long lives ahead of them for those patient enough wait.